takenet/blip-docs/source/includes/en/extensions/media.md

 |---------------------------------|
 | postmaster@media.msging.net     |

-The **Media** extension allows to manipulate the medias from your chatbot.
+The **Media** extension allows to manipulate the chatbot's medias.

 ### Refresh an expired media

- The medias are stored with an expiration period date.
-After the period, the media become unavailable.
+ Medias are stored with an expiration date.
+After this date, the media becomes unavailable.
 But it's possible to retrieve a new and valid url to see the media.

  Name      | Description                       |
 |----------|-----------------------------------|